EgShes/avito_test_task/README.md

 # Solution of test task for summer internship in Avito
 The task was to train a model to predict Avito adverticement category by it's title, description and price.

+Best predictions must be ulmfit_test_prediction.csv.
+So if you need predictions for test from only one model, please use ulmfit_test_prediction.csv.
+I left other models and there predictions here as I think it would better describe my skills.

 ## Trained models
 1. Fasttext:
 Very fast training and and good perfomance (~ 0.86 on validation set);